Mugdha-Hazra/Mugdha-Hazra/README.md

 Skills: C++/ C/ JS / HTML / CSS/Python/JAVA

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on DSA.
 - 🌱 I’m currently learning Android Development.
+- 👯 I’m looking to collaborate on Open Source Contributions.
 - 💬 Ask me about Problem-solving and DSA.
 - 😄 Pronouns: she /her.
-- ⚡ Fun fact: Purple Day is celebrated on March 26 and there is only one nation with purple in its flag; # Dominica.
+- ⚡ Fun fact: Purple Day is celebrated on March 26 and there is only one nation with purple in its flag; #Dominica .
 <br/>

 ![](https://activity-graph.herokuapp.com/graph?username=Mugdha-Hazra&theme=dracula)